-Products undergo a defined optimization process from the first draft.
+Products undergo a defined optimisation process from the first draft.
 Product Development is responsible for ensuring that the products developed are safe and user-friendly, and that they comply with all standards and statutory requirements.
 As an independent department, Quality Management is responsible for defining, arranging and monitoring all necessary inspections to ensure that these requirements are met.
-A clear organizational distinction is drawn between development and quality management.
-In addition, many products are also examined by external authorization bodies.
+A clear organisational distinction is drawn between development and quality management.
+In addition, many products are also examined by external authorisation bodies.

 Following market launch, an efficient handling of complaints with integrated error analysis, the initiation of sustained corrective measures and the continuous development of concepts for customer support takes place in cooperation with Sales, Production and Development.
 Geberit has achieved a high standard in the processing of complaints, and reacts directly and in a solution-oriented manner in each individual case.